01100100/blog/content/posts/kreuzungen.md

 I will use MapLibre GL JS to render the map.
 It's a great library that allows you to create interactive maps with vector tiles.
 It's based on WebGL, which means it can render maps quickly and efficiently in the browser.

 MapLibre  will inject a map into the div with the id "map".
-The map will be centered on the [natural center of the world in Greenwich](https://en.wikipedia.org/wiki/Prime_meridian_(Greenwich)#history), and have a zoom level of 10.
-The map will have a "outdoor-sy" style from [MapTiler](https://www.maptiler.com/), a company that provides vector tiles for maps.
+The map will be centered on the [natural center of the world in Greenwich](https://en.wikipedia.org/wiki/Prime_meridian_(Greenwich)#history), and have a initial zoom level of 10.
+The map will use a "outdoor-sy" style from [MapTiler](https://www.maptiler.com/), a company that provides vector tiles for maps.

 ### Error!
 DataFormat Unknown